tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - dysfunction of T cell metabolism contributes to exhaustion
  - naive (Th0) and memory T cells rely mostly on OXPHOS and FA oxidation for energy, metabolism reprogrammed upon antigen recognition (generates energy but also fuels intermediates for nucleotide, amino acid, and FA synthesis and mitochondrial function, all important for T cell proliferation, differentiation, function), enhanced glycolysis ("Warburg effect", lactic acid fermentation rather than TCA despite normoxic conditions which is less efficient ATP production wise but faster kinetically, glycolysis also helps create intermediates for biomolecule synthesis) important reprogramming during CD4<sup>+</sup> and CD8<sup>+</sup> T cell activation and functioning
  - downregulation of glycolysis, augmented lipolysis and FA oxidation in exhausted T cells
+# The role of peripheral T-cell deletion in transplantation tolerance
+# The role of type I conventional dendritic cells in cancer immunity
+ - cDC1 = conventional type 1 DC, express BDCA3, CLEC9A/DNGR-1, XCR1
+# The role of type-2 conventional dendritic cells in the regulation of tumor immunity
+ - cDC1s dedicated to activate CD8<sup>+</sup> T cells, cross-present tumor-derived antigens for priming of CD8<sup>+</sup> T cells
+ - cDC2s heterogeneous, present exogenous antigens to CD4<sup>+</sup> T cells for initiation of T helper cell differentiation
 # The yin and yang of co-inhibitory receptors: towards anti-tumor immunity without autoimmunity
  - co-inhibitory receptors: PD-1 (CD279), CTLA-4 (cytotoxic T lymphocyte-associated antigen-4, CD152, high sequence similarity to co-stimulatory CD28 that it outcompetes for ligands B7-1/2), TIGIT (T cell immunoglobulin and ITIM domain, in CD28 protein family), TIM-3 (T cell immunoglobulin and mucin-domain containing protein-3), LAG-3 (lymphocyte activation gene-3)
  - central tolerance in the thymus acts as the first control during T cell development to eliminate autoreactive clones